 - Add garlic and cook for about 30 seconds.
 Then, add red onions and celery and cook for about 3-4 minutes.

 - Turn off the pot, and add all the rest of the ingredients, except the chopped kale.

 - Put on the lid, lock it and set to manual high pressure for 15 minutes.
 It’ll take about 10-15 minutes to reach pressure, and then it will start counting down.

 - After the 15 minutes is up, do a quick release.
 Open the lid and add kale.
 Close the lid and let it there for 3 minutes.
 Garnish with fresh thyme* before serving.

-** You can garnish your soup with another type of herbs if you prefer such as parsley, province herbs and so on.
+- You can garnish your soup with other types of herbs if you prefer such as parsley, province herbs, and so on.